 - A letter of intent that briefly answers the following:

-- Name at least one faculty member with whom you’d like to work and explain why.
+- Name at least one faculty member associated with the MDes program with whom you’d like to work and explain why:

 - One of the benefits of studying in a tier 1 research University is the access to many other disciplines of research and study.
 What other departments at UC could you imagine making use of, either for study or collaboration?